-Prepared by Pamela Schmutz, HGIC Food Safety Specialist, and Angela Fraser, Extension Food Safety Specialist, Clemson University.
-(New 5/10.)
+Reviewed and updated by Adair Hoover, Extension Food Safety Agent, Clemson University, 03/15.
+Originally prepared by Pamela Schmutz, HGIC Food Safety Specialist, and Angela Fraser, Extension Food Safety Specialist, Clemson University.
+New 5/10.

-Combine berries and sugar; bring slowly to boiling, stirring occasionally until sugar dissolves.
+Wash jars in hot, soapy water and rinse.
+Sterilize by boiling them for 10 minutes, and then keep the jars in hot water until they are used.
+Keeping jars hot will prevent them from breaking when filled with the hot product.
+Combine berries and sugar, bring slowly to boiling stir & occasionally until sugar dissolves.
 Cook rapidly until thick, about 40 minutes.
 As mixture thickens, stir frequently to prevent sticking.
 Pour hot jam immediately into hot, sterile canning jars, leaving ¼-inch headspace.
 Wipe jar rims and adjust lids.
 Process 5 minutes in a boiling water bath canner at altitudes up to 1,000 feet.
 (Add 1 minute to the processing time for each 1,000 feet of additional altitude.)
 Yield: 8 half-pint jars.

 Source: So Easy to Preserve

-4 cups crushed strawberries (about 4 1-lb containers of fresh strawberries or 3 12-oz bags of unsweetened frozen strawberries)
+Strawberry Freezer Jam: 4 cups crushed strawberries (about 4 one pound containers of fresh strawberries or 3 12-oz bags of unsweetened frozen strawberries)

 1½ cups sugar or Splenda®

 1 package (1.59 oz) Ball® No Cook Freezer Jam